mrjjwright/NoSQLite/README.md

 * zero-schema - Just store my JS object in an intelligent way.
 * zero-SQL - just a simple DSL to find stuff, save stuff, or find_or_save stuff (ok remove stuff too).

-NoSQLite tries to as light and smart of a SQLite wrapper as possible by following SQLite best practices whenever possible.
+NoSQLite tries to as light and smart of a SQLite wrapper as possible by following SQLite best practices.
 This includes:

 * Always using prepared statements.
 * Running inside a SQLite `begin transaction`, `commit` whenever it makes sense.